Dpadiaz/ML-Project-Compilence-Radar-321551/README.md

 Because the underlying data contains sensitive operational and audit information:

-- Access should be restricted and monitored
+- Access and utilization should be restricted and policed.

 - Retention policies should be established

-- Model predictions should be logged to ensure accountability
+- Model's predictions are to be logged for accountability

-Together, these considerations ensure the Compliance Radar remains a responsible and trustworthy tool.
+All of these considerations ensures that the Compliance Radar remains a responsible and trustful tool.

 ---

-## 8. Recommendations and Next Steps
+### 8. Recommendations and Next Steps

 ---

 ### 8.1 Operational Use Cases

-The current prototype already supports several high-value use cases:
+The existing prototype already has a few high-value use cases:

-- **Risk-based audit prioritization**
+- **Risk-based audit prioritization

-  Identify the departments most likely to require intervention.
+- Identify the departments that may require intervention.

-- **Continuous monitoring**
+- Ongoing monitoring

 Recompute risk levels quarterly or monthly to track improvement or deterioration.

-- **Management insights**
+- **Management insights
 Use risk-driver analysis to identify structural weaknesses across the organization.

 ---

 ### 8.2 Threshold Strategy

-Depending on business needs, the decision threshold can be tuned to emphasize:
+The decision threshold can be tuned depending on the business needs to emphasize:

-- **Higher recall** when missing high-risk cases is unacceptable
+- Higher recall when missing high-risk cases is not acceptable

-- **Higher precision** when investigation resources are limited
+- **Higher accuracy** in cases of limited investigative resources

 This threshold process should be documented as part of internal policy.